danielbodnar/awesome-stars/BY-LANG.md

 - [pchunduri6/rag-demystified](https://github.com/pchunduri6/rag-demystified) - An LLM-powered advanced RAG pipeline built from scratch
 - [swirlai/swirl-search](https://github.com/swirlai/swirl-search) - Swirl is open-source software that uses AI to simultaneously search multiple content and data sources, finds the best results using a reader LLM, then prompts Generative AI, enabling you to get answer
 - [llmware-ai/llmware](https://github.com/llmware-ai/llmware) - Providing enterprise-grade LLM-based development framework, tools, and fine-tuned models.
-- [pathwaycom/llm-app](https://github.com/pathwaycom/llm-app) - LLM App is a production framework for building and serving AI applications and LLM-enabled real-time data pipelines.
+- [pathwaycom/llm-app](https://github.com/pathwaycom/llm-app) - LLM App templates for RAG, knowledge mining, and stream analytics.
+Ready to run with Docker,⚡in sync with your data sources.
 - [run-llama/rags](https://github.com/run-llama/rags) - Build ChatGPT over your data, all with natural language
 - [danswer-ai/danswer](https://github.com/danswer-ai/danswer) - Ask Questions in natural language and get Answers backed by private sources.
 Connects to tools like Slack, GitHub, Confluence, etc.
 - [NeumTry/NeumAI](https://github.com/NeumTry/NeumAI) - Neum AI is a best-in-class framework to manage the creation and synchronization of vector embeddings at large scale.